 Out of Kilter 2022

-"When the world in balance ceases to be, so too are the works which spill from the artists easel".
+”When the worlds balance spins out of kilter, so too are the works which fall from the easel"

 At the time of making, I often feel separate from the work, trusting and allowing the process to unfold, not always knowing exactly what is being said, but once complete and on reflection, a narrative reveals itself.
 To me, this is the creative process at its best.